ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avax-chat-dapp/README.md

 ## Transaction Failure

-* Check if your account has sufficient balance at [fuji block-explorer](https://testnet.snowtrace.io/).
+* Check if your account has sufficient balance at [Fuji block-explorer](https://testnet.snowtrace.io/).
 You can fund your address from the given [faucet](https://faucet.avax.network/)

 ![Zero balance preview](./images/avax-chat-app-zero_balance.jpeg)

-* Make sure that you have selected the correct account on metamask if you have more than one account connected to the site.
+* Make sure that you have selected the correct account on MetaMask if you have more than one account connected to the site.

 ![Multiple account preview](./images/avax-chat-app-multiple_accounts.jpeg)

-## Application crash
+## Application Crash

 ![Error](./images/avax-chat-app-error.png)
 Check if you have updated the `CONTRACT_ADDRESS` variable in `src/index.js` properly!

-## About the Author(s)
+## About the Authors

 The tutorial was created by [Nimish Agrawal](https://github.com/realnimish) & [Sayan Kar](https://github.com/SayanKar).
 You can also reach out to them on